jotech/gapseq/docs/tutorials/crossfeeding.md

 ```
    species Metabolite summed.Flux
-1:    bilo    Acetate    978.7569
+1:    eure    Acetate   -418.7086
-2:    eure    Acetate   -453.8853
+2:    bilo    Acetate    826.0749
-3:    bilo   Butyrate      0.0000
+3:    eure   Butyrate    683.6783
-4:    eure   Butyrate    727.4100
+4:    bilo   Butyrate      0.0000
-5:    bilo    Lactate    385.9537
+5:    bilo    Lactate    358.0108
 ```

 We can see, that *B. longum* (bilo) secretes acetate and lactate as main end product.
-Approximately 46 % of the acetate is consumed by *E. rectale* (eure). *B. longum* produces in addition lactate and *E. rectale* secretes butyrate.
+Approximately 50 % of the acetate is consumed by *E. rectale* (eure). *B. longum* produces in addition lactate and *E. rectale* secretes butyrate.